The admin portal is the all-in-one place for you and your team members to access account settings and manage your feedback loop.

 Visit our help doc about the settings page to learn more about how to manage your account settings and make the most out of UserVitals.

 Within the admin portal, you can directly access the customer portal too!

 The customer portal is the main touchpoint for your customers to interact with the feedback loop and stay updated.

 This is where customers can directly submit insights, check the status of their past feedback, view your roadmap, and stay up to date on product updates.
 Through UserVitals, you can control the visibility of certain customer portal features, or even send private links for select customers to view.

-To view the customer portal, click one of the three links found at the bottom left corner of the admin page
+To view the customer portal, click one of the three links found at the bottom left corner of the admin page.

-Learn more about the customer portal.
+Learn more about how the customer and admin portal connect.